razonyang/hugo-theme-bootstrap/exampleSite/content/docs/layouts/docs/index.md

 ### Icon

-In addition, we provide a parameter called `linktitleicon` to set the icon on the left side of the title.
+In addition, we provide a parameter called `linkTitleIcon` to set the icon on the left side of the title.

 {{< code-toggle >}}
 linkTitleIcon = '<i class="fas fa-columns fa-fw"></i>'